About Us

 Katie

 Katie was born in Kalamazoo, Michigan, but was raised in a suburb of Boston.
 Massachusetts.
 When Katie was a young adult, she travelled around the British Isles and Europe on her bicycle to work on small, organic family farms.
 Katie graduated from the North Bennett Street School in Boston where she trained in carpentry, and then worked as a Finish Carpenter in her 20s.
 Katie moved back to Kalamazoo, Michigan in 2002 to start her family.
 She gave birth to identical twins sons in 2003, a son in 2006, and a daughter in 2007.
 In 2009, Katie found the house at 111 Dixie Ave, with its 2 acres of city land and knew instantly that this would be her future homestead.
 By 2010, Katie had started raising chickens and cultivating the farm.
 Katie has been able to bring her vast skillset of working professionally as a carpenter, and also working on small organic family farms in Europe.
 In 2011 Katie met Mamadou.
 They were married shortly after, and in 2012, their son was born at Tabitha Farm as Katie's 3rd homebirth.
 Since then, Katie and Mamadou have worked cooperatively to provide supplemental food for their large family, while simultaneously selling their plants and products at the Kalamazoo Farmer's market.
 Katie graduated from WMU is 2015 with a degree in Africana Studies.
-Katie currently works full time as a Certified Lactation Counselor for the Kalamazoo County WIC office.
+Katie currently works full time as an International Board certified Lactation Consultant for the Kalamazoo County WIC office.
 Her work on Tabitha a farm is a way of life.
 She has a passion for local, sustainable, permaculture/horticulture, food sovereignty and food justice.
 She is the mother and creator of the geodesic dome greenhouse plants and flowers.

 Mamadou